Skip to content

 I said, “Terrible, I was inside my mental jail, in sixty seconds with my closed eyes I recall more things than in a month with my open eyes.”

-My teacher said, “You just started your mental motion, you should learn continuously to be in motion until some force stops you and you become mentally stationary.”
+My teacher said, “You just started your mental motion, you should learn continuously to be in motion until an amazing force stops you and you become mentally stationary.”

-“Motion doesn’t give you results, you get results only when you finish motion”, he added.
+“Motion doesn’t give you anything, you get something only when you stop motion”, he added.

-Many smart people spend time on meditation to make their mind empty so that they can plant whatever they want.
+The real truth is many smart people spend time on meditation to make their mind empty so that they can plant whatever they want.

 Meditation makes their empty mind a more fertile ground where they can plant the seeds of better ideas, supreme thoughts, and positive vibrations.

-There is a huge difference between smart-working people and hard working people in many aspects.
+There is a huge difference between smart working people and hard working people in many aspects.

 Consistent regular meditation is just one of many of those tools.